How James Found His Place in Care at Progress

 This Thursday, Progress will be holding its first recruitment event for the year, and it is for The Hub.
 If you know anyone that will thrive in the service, encourage them to apply to participate.
 They can register here: progresscare.co.uk/events/jan29

-Spring Meadows: Designed for the Next Step
+Spring Meadow: Designed for the Next Step

-When Dawn and Amanda talk about Spring Meadows, they keep coming back to one idea.
+When Dawn and Amanda talk about Spring Meadow, they keep coming back to one idea.
 This is not a place where life pauses.
 It is a place designed to help young people move forward.
-Spring Meadows is the newest short breaks service from Progress, and for its deputy manager and registered manager, it represents a clear shift in what support can look like when a home is built with purpose from the ground up.
+Spring Meadow is the newest short breaks service from Progress, and for its deputy manager and registered manager, it represents a clear shift in what support can look like when a home is built with purpose from the ground up.

 The journey to get here has not been quick.
 For nearly a year, plans changed, dates moved and expectations had to be carefully managed.
 Staff were shown images, talked through ideas and asked to be patient while the building slowly took shape.
 Dawn and Amanda describe it as a lesson in persistence, but also in trust.
 Trust that the wait would be worth it.